RasaHQ/rasa/docs/domains.rst

       - utter_goodbye
       - restaurant.actions.ActionCheckRestaurants   # custom action

+If we want to use our new action for a specific story, we only have to add the canonical name of the action to a story.
+In our case we would have to add ``- action_check_restaurants`` to a story in our ``stories.md``.

 We only show the changed action list here, you also need to include the other parts from the original domain!
 The point of this is just to show how the pieces